Skip to main content

 Accelerate Estonia, in cooperation with Bolt and Wolt, is bringing an over-the-counter (OTC) drug courier delivery service to the market and is analyzing the legislative obstacles related to the service.

 Since the COVID-19 pandemic, home delivery of restaurant and store orders via courier has become a daily occurrence in larger cities around the world.
-Through consumer research, service providers have clearly identified that the primary missing product category—which platforms do not currently offer in Estonia but for which there is clear customer demand—is pharmacy goods, specifically OTC medicines.
+Through consumer research, service providers have clearly identified that the primary missing product category – which platforms do not currently offer in Estonia but for which there is clear customer demand – is pharmacy goods, specifically OTC medicines.

 Impact

-Parallel to the analyses of the self-service pharmacy project within the Accelerate Estonia program, it has been clearly established that by providing the population with more efficient, 24/7 access to essential OTC medicines, the burden on emergency medicine and ambulance services is reduced.
+By providing the population with more efficient, 24/7 access to essential OTC medicines, the burden on emergency medicine and ambulance services is reduced.
 Both services are currently at the brink of their capacity, and the national healthcare system is facing a shortage of funds.

 Current state